Xilinx/Embedded-Design-Tutorials/docs/Design_Tutorials/MPSoC_Graphic_Subsystem/README.md

     `User Packages \-\--\ \[\*\]tricube`

-5. After enabling all the packages, save the config file and exit the rootfs configuration settings.
+5. After enabling all the packages, save the config file and exit the RootFS configuration settings.

 6. Build the Linux images using the following command: